OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

 7. Choose **Next**.

-8. If you selected the option to add an Add-in from AppSource, select the add-in.
+8. If you selected the option to add an add-in from AppSource, select the add-in.
 Notice that you can view available add-ins via categories of **Suggested for you**, **Rating**, or **Name**.
 You may only add free add-ins from AppSource; adding paid add-ins isn't currently supported.

     > [!NOTE]
     > With the AppSource option, updates and enhancements to the add-in will automatically be made available to users without your intervention.